Teacher App - Class Schedule & Attendance Management App

 For a 40-year-old teacher, iPads can seem fascinating and a great gift to humanity.
 But for the 20-year old students, the gadget has been there always.

-Similar gaps of thoughts between teacher and students require a bridge.
+Similar gaps of thoughts between teachers and students require a bridge.
 And fun group activities can help build that bridge.

 With that, a teacher can decide his or her approach to teaching.